Shoulder Pain Treatment Perth

 Most people are unaware that the shoulder complex consists of three joints; the Glenohumeral Joint (ball and socket), Acromioclavicular Joint (ACJ) and Scapulothoracic Joint (shoulder blade).
 Problems with the muscles, joint, tendons, ligaments or cartilage of any of these joints can lead to pain and reduced mobility.
 Seek qualified shoulder treatment Perth from My Physio’s Sorrento physiotherapists.

 Do you want relief from shoulder pain?
-Book online for expert shoulder treatment by our experienced physiotherapists.
+Book online for expert shoulder treatment by Adam McKnight.

 Sporting endeavours are a common cause of shoulder pain and dysfunction.